Anthony Burns: Trial

 During the duration of the trial, Burns was kept in a jury-room under constant surveillance of armed guards.
 In this time, the guards tried to provoke and trick Anthony into slipping up and admitting to his status as a slave, but Burns evaded their tactics.
 The closest Burns came to self-admission was at the provocation of Suttle, who was outraged the public saw him as a harsh and abusive master to Anthony.
-Suttle asked Anthony to write a letter proving the contrary, but Leonard Grimes, a Boston clergyman and abolitionist, had Burns destroy the letter after seeing it as evidence to be used against him in the trial.
+Suttle asked Anthony to write a letter proving the contrary, but Leonard Grimes, a Boston clergy]and abolitionist, had Burns destroy the letter after seeing it as evidence to be used against him in the trial.

 The final examination began on May 29, 1854.
 Armed soldiers lined the windows of the courthouse and prevented all officials and citizens from entering the courtroom.
-Even Dana, Burns’ senior counsel, couldn’t enter the courtroom until late into the examination.
-Thus, Charles Ellis, Burns’ junior counsel, was forced to begin the examination by arguing that it was unfit to continue while Suttle’s counsel carried firearms, but Loring rejected this sentiment.
+Even Dana, Burns's senior counsel, couldn’t enter the courtroom until late into the examination.
+Thus, Charles Ellis, Burns's junior counsel, was forced to begin the examination by arguing that it was unfit to continue while Suttle’s counsel carried firearms, but Loring rejected this sentiment.
 During the plaintiff’s argument, Loring approved their request to present the conversation between Suttle and Burns as evidence from the night of his arrest.
 As their final piece of evidence, they admitted the book that contained the Virginia court’s ruling in favor of Suttle.

-When Burns’ counsel presented their defense, they focused on proving that Suttle’s timeline was off and they lacked sufficient evidence to show Burns was the slave who had run away.
+When Burns's counsel presented their defense, they focused on proving that Suttle’s timeline was off and they lacked sufficient evidence to show Burns was the slave who had run away.
 They brought in William Jones, a colored man who testified that he had met Anthony on the first day of March and described his relationship to Anthony through their time together in Boston.
 In addition, the counsel knew that the commissioner would be hesitant to accept the testimony of a colored man, so they called up 7 other witnesses to validate his story.
 As one of the witnesses, the counsel called up James Whittemore, a city council member of Boston.
 Whittemore testified that he had seen Burns in Boston around March 8, and identified him by his scars as proof.

 In Loring’s final decision, he admitted that he thought the Fugitive Slave Act was a disgrace, but his job was to uphold the law.
 Loring stated that Suttle produced sufficient evidence to prove the fugitive slave Suttle described matched Anthony’s appearance, thus he ruled in favor of Suttle.